Ky-Want/fs-journal/quizzes/week06.md

 **4.** What are the three tags that make up a Vue component?
 <!-- enter you answer in the space below -->
 ```
+a template (which is like HTML), styles and JavaScript
 ```
 **5.** What does the `L` represent in the `SOLID` principles?
 <!-- enter you answer in the space below -->
 ```
+Liskov
 ```
 **6.** Which component in Vue does the vue-router use to mount pages onto?
 <!-- enter you answer in the space below -->